 - Wood or MDF

-Most plastic crates are designed for travelling.
+Most plastic crates are designed for traveling.
 Plastic is lightweight and rigid, making it perfect for this purpose.
 Plastic crates tend to be equipped with a carry handle and ventilation holes on the side.
-They’re perhaps the least attractive option, and don’t tend to be large enough for everyday use in the home.
+They’re perhaps the least attractive option and don’t tend to be large enough for everyday use in the home.

 Best Dog Crate FAQ: